Exploring Infectious Disease: Are We Safe?

 |July 13, 2015 - July 31, 2015||3||M-F 12:15-3:05P||Open||Benedetta Assetta, Stephen Zins||10001|

 Will there be a bird flu outbreak?
-Can Ebola reach the United States?
-If I travel abroad am I at risk of contracting deadly parasites?
+If I travel abroad, am I at risk of contracting deadly parasites?
 Do I really need to get vaccinated?
 This course will explore these and other questions relating to how the environment affects disease outbreaks.
 We will focus on pathogens that “jump” from animals to humans.
-We will examine the basic biology of bacteria, viruses, parasites.
+We will examine the basic biology of bacteria, viruses, and parasites.
 Understanding how microbes are transmitted, cause disease, and are prevented by vaccination is vital to overall public health.

-We will examine the organisms themselves (morphology, life cycle, etc…), how they cause disease (transmission cycle, epidemiology) and also how diseases can be prevented (vaccines, other public health measures).
+We will examine the organisms themselves (morphology, life cycle, etc.), how they cause disease (transmission cycle, epidemiology), and also how diseases can be prevented (vaccines, other public health measures).
 This course will also address the misconception that parasitic diseases affect only developing countries.
-Globalization has increased the likelihood of pandemics caused by pathogens previously isolated
+Globalization has increased the likelihood of pandemics caused by pathogens previously isolated from industrialized nations.

-By the end of the course students will be able to demonstrate knowledge of the pathogenesis of major infectious diseases, including their causative agents, epidemiology, and virulence mechanisms.
-Students will be able to understand the major infectious diseases of our time, why vaccination is important, analyze scientific literature and overall think critically about scientific questions.
-Students should be able to demonstrate an understanding of the central tenents of infectious diseases and be able to discuss how various infectious diseases are defined by climate, cultural norms and socioeconomic conditions.
-Students should also be able to compare and contrast different microbial diseases, including the properties of different types of pathogens, and the mechanisms of pathogenesis.
+By the end of the course, students will be able to demonstrate knowledge of the pathogenesis of major infectious diseases, including their causative agents, epidemiology, and virulence mechanisms.
+Students will be able to understand the major infectious diseases of our time, why vaccination is important, analyze scientific literature, and overall think critically about scientific questions.
+Students should be able to demonstrate an understanding of the central tenets of infectious diseases and be able to discuss how various infectious diseases are defined by climate, cultural norms, and socioeconomic conditions.
+Students should also be able to compare and contrast different microbial diseases, including the properties of different types of pathogens and the mechanisms of pathogenesis.
 This course will also contain a laboratory portion in which the students will learn common microbiology techniques used in laboratory practice every day.

 Students should have taken at least one year of high school biology.